Order Epiduo Gel Online

 - A doctor will review your questionnaire and photos and prescribe you Epiduo if appropriate

 - Your prescription of Epiduo will be delivered by post

 Alternatively, you can see your GP and ask about getting a prescription of Epiduo.
 If the GP prescribes it to you, you can then go to your local pharmacy to receive your medication.

 Over-the-counter options – you need a prescription to get Epiduo.
-However, if you are looking for an over-the-counter alternative, you can buy the separate medicines that is combined to make Epiduo.
+But, if you’re looking for an over-the-counter alternative, you can buy one of the separate medicines that is combined to make Epiduo.
 These medicines are:

 You may want to apply a small amount of gel to a clear area of skin for 24 hours to see whether you develop a reaction.
 Avoid putting Epiduo on areas of the skin where you have cuts, scrapes, or eczema as these areas may become much more irritated.

-How do I know if I have the right strength? – if you feel that the effects of Epiduo is too strong or too weak, talk to a doctor or pharmacist.
-It is best to apply a thin film of Epiduo to your skin once a day.
+How do I know if I have the right strength? – if you feel that the effects of Epiduo are too strong or too weak, talk to a doctor or pharmacist.
+It's best to apply a thin film of Epiduo to your skin once a day.
 Applying a thicker layer of Epiduo or applying it more than once a day will not clear up your acne quicker, but may irritate your skin.

 If you experience irritation to your skin, you could:

-If you forget to take your Epiduo – just take the next dose as normal.
+If you forget to use your Epiduo – just use it the next day as normal.
 Do not apply more Epiduo to make up for a missed dose.